Just because it runs on gas doesn’t mean it should smell like it

 Clean the fireplace about once per month to avoid gas or burnt plastic smells.

 You turn on the gas fireplace to help heat up your living room, but rather than just enjoying the flickering flame, you start to notice an unpleasant smell.
 No, there aren’t rotten eggs in the room—that’s distinctly a gas smell coming from the fireplace.
 If your gas fireplace smells like gas, there can be a number of different problems.
-Shut off the fireplace and read on to learn about seven common reasons why your gas fireplace is smelly and what steps to take next.
+Shut off the fireplace and read on to learn about seven common reasons why your gas fireplace smells like gas and what steps to take next.

-Note: Gas is normally odorless, but it has additives that make it smell like rotten eggs to alert people when there’s a leak or other issue.
+Gas is normally odorless, but it has additives that make it smell like rotten eggs to alert people when there’s a leak or other issue.
 If your gas fireplace smells like gas and it doesn’t dissipate, it could mean harmful gasses like carbon monoxide and nitrogen dioxide are leaking or backing up into your home.
 According to the U.S. Environmental Protection Agency, these gasses can lead to headaches, dizziness, confusion, lung disease, respiratory conditions, and some types of cancer.
 Gas leaks can also increase the risk of a fire or explosion, so if you smell gas, always have a pro inspect the fireplace immediately.

 Although gas fireplaces use a pilot light or ignitor and fuel from the gas line to create a flame, you can add logs to give it the classic, cozy wood-burning look.
 But if you’ve just added new fireplace logs to your gas fireplace, they can let off a gassy or even plastic smell when heated by the flame.

 If you’ve placed new fireplace logs in the gas fireplace and turned on the fireplace, give the new logs a few hours to warm up to their new home.
-If the gas smell is still present after four hours, it’s time to bring in a pro for an inspection.
+If the gas smell is still present after four hours, it’s time to bring in a local fireplace pro for an inspection.

 You’ve shelled out the cost to remove an old fireplace and installed a new gas fireplace and flue, but now you’re smelling gas.
 Like with new logs, a new fireplace needs time to acclimate, as some of the chemicals and materials in the fireplace may smell like gas or even burning plastic when they first heat up.